adlnet/xAPI-Spec/xAPI-Communication.md

 * If this form of authentication is used to record Statements, the LRS SHOULD record the authority as the Agent representing the registered application.

-###### Application not registered + known user Process and Requirements
+###### Application Not Registered + Known User Process and Requirements
 **Process:**
-The AP uses a consumer secret consisting of an empty string to call the Temporary Credential Request endpoint specifying the "consumer_name" and other usual parameters.
+The Learning Record Provider uses a consumer secret consisting of an empty string to call the Temporary Credential Request endpoint specifying the "consumer_name" and other usual parameters.
 The "consumer_name" contains a string representing the application requesting access.

-The AP then sends the user's browser to the Resource Owner Authorization using the temporary credentials obtained from the LRS.
+The Learning Record Provider then sends the user's browser to the Resource Owner Authorization using the temporary credentials obtained from the LRS.
 The Resource Owner Authorization presents a page displaying the "consumer_name" plus a warning that the identity of the application requesting authorization cannot be verified.

 Otherwise the process follows the standard OAuth workflow.

 **Requirements:**
 * If this form of authentication is used to record Statements, the LRS MUST record an authority that includes both that application and the authenticating user, as a group, since OAuth specifies an application.

-###### No application + known user Process and Requirements
+###### No Application + Known User Process and Requirements
 **Process:**
 Use a username/password combination provided by the LRS for use by the known user.